-We May Not Be Able to Achieve Acceptance of Our New Products in the Marketplace price, safety, efficacy, reliability, conversion costs, regulatory approvals, marketing and sales efforts, and general economic conditions affecting purchasing patterns.
+We May Not Be Able to Achieve Acceptance of Our New Products in the Marketplace price marketing and sales efforts, and general economic conditions affecting purchasing patterns.

 Our success in generating significant sales of our products depends in part on our ability and our partners and licensees to achieve market acceptance of our new products and technology.
 The extent to which, and rate at which, we achieve market acceptance and penetration of our current and future products is a function of many variables including, but not limited to: